wmcmurray/websocket-framework/README.md

 <img src="https://raw.github.com/wmcmurray/websocket-framework/master/screenshot-server.gif" width="300" align="right" title="Server cmd prompt">
 This project provide a way to easily create websocket servers as well as clients.
-You won't have to deal with socket listening, handshacking, data unmasking and such, it's all done by the framework.
+You won't have to deal with socket listening, handshaking, data unmasking and such, it's all done by the framework.
 **All you'll have to do is : create what you have in mind !**

 **Licence :** GNU General Public License, version 3.0 (GPLv3)